 Keep in mind that squirrels can be very tenacious.
 You may need to try multiple methods to solve the problem.
-You also need to understand that things change in the yard over time and that this might require a change to a set-up that has been working well for you in the past.
+You also need to understand that things change in the yard over time.
+And this might require a change to a set-up that has been working well for you in the past.

 Squirrel Deterring Solutions I’ve Used in My Yard Over the Years: